Meet the Committee

 IMG_3920.JPG

-Kathrin Hügel: treasurer and Short courses coordinator
+Kathrin Hügel: Short courses coordinator

 Kathrin graduated from Germany’s highly reputable School of Violin Making in Mittenwald in 2012.
 Since then she has worked in France for 3 years and had work experience in various workshops in Germany, New York and Canada and is a regular at BVMA courses.
 After having worked at Philip Brown Violins as a violin maker & restorer, she has now set-up her own workshop in Strasbourg, France.